celo-org/docs/docs/cli/index.md

 celocli autocomplete
 ```

-The update warning plugin notifies the user if they are using an oudated version of the CLI.
+The update warning plugin notifies the user if they are using an outdated version of the CLI.
 This plugin is enabled by default.